-Normally an MA in Classics or a closely related subject and a first or 2:1 BA first degree, or overseas equivalents.
+Master's degree with Merit or Distinction, in Classics or a closely related subject and a Bachelor's degree with 2:1 honours (or overseas equivalents).

 Months of entry

 We have a strong record of attracting major research grants.
-Our senior staff have recently received funding from the AHRC, the British Academy and the Leverhulme Trust for projects concerning the digitisation of Greek inscriptions, the economy of Greek and Roman Egypt, freedmen in the Roman world, Classical Greek poetic style, ancient pantomime and philosophy under the Roman Empire.
+The Department has recently received funding from the AHRC, the British Academy and the Leverhulme Trust for major projects including Digitising the Prosopography of the Roman Republic, The Art of Making in Antiquity: Stone Carving and Carvers in the Roman World, Ancient Inscriptions of the Black Sea Region, and Classics & Class.

 Qualification and course duration